averykhoo/tokenizer/README.md

 sentence_split_tokens('the quick brown fox. the lazy dog.')  # yields each sentence as a list of Token objects
 ```

+-   `remove_html_tags(text: str, replacement: str = ' ')`
+    -   removes html comments, scripts, and all tags
+    -   replaces them with a single space by default

 #   Git submodules
 ##  Add